cyberbotics/webots-doc/reference/emitter.md

 %end

 - `channel`: transmission channel.
-This is an identification number for an "infra- red" emitter or a frequency for a "radio" emitter.
+This is an identification number for an "infra-red" emitter or a frequency for a "radio" emitter.
 Normally a receiver must use the same channel as an emitter to receive the emitted data.
 However, the special channel -1 allows broadcasting messages on all channels.
 Channel 0 (the default) is reserved for communicating with a physics plugin.
 For inter-robot communication, please use positive channel numbers.

 - `baudRate`: the baud rate is the communication speed expressed in number of bits per second.
 A `baudRate` of -1 (the default) is regarded as infinite and causes